1) Get your water tested.

+Another of the environmental dangers to watch out for is black mold.
 Black mold can mean a wide range of health problems for anyone exposed to it.
 These can range from the moderate—including nausea, vomiting, persistent headaches, irritation to the eyes, wheezing—to the severe—bleeding in the lungs and nose, chronic fatigue, chronic coughing and sneezing, etc. Fortunately, a building can easily be tested for black mold with a simple kit available at most hardware stores.
 If black mold is in fact present in your workplace, rented home, or recently acquired property it is vital that you contact a local premises liability lawyer (such as the experts at Evergreen Personal Injury Counsel) about your options immediately.

 3) Inspect for parasitic insect infestations.

 Everyone hears the horror stories: lice, scabies, bed bugs, fleas, crabs.
 Despite the differing levels of social stigma and alarm these separate types of creatures inspire, they are actually all very similar in that they each involve hordes of barely (if at all) visible insects that survive from eating and/or laying eggs inside human flesh.